 About the Glen Iris Heritage Gap Study

 Council has engaged Context to prepare the Municipal Wide Heritage Gap Study.
-The seventh study to be prepared is for the suburb of Glen Iris.
-The study area consists of all properties located outside the existing Heritage Overlay in Glen Iris.
+This is the seventh study to be prepared is for the suburb of Glen Iris.
+The study area is made up of all properties located outside the existing Heritage Overlay in Glen Iris.

-The draft study has now been completed and has identified the following properties and precincts to be of local heritage significance:
+The study has now been adopted and identifies the following properties and precincts to be of local heritage significance:

 - 14 Alfred Road, Glen Iris